 Some of these issues tend to restrict the areas where mineral exploration and development of new mines can occur.
 This should make areas permissive to exploration more attractive.
-There is a current interest by the investment community in high potential gold and silver projects.
+Markets for the shares of gold and silver related mining and exploration companies are currently in a down trend.
+This makes financing projects difficult for many including potential partners who may wish to option a Company project.
+Because of this, exploration is minimal throughout the industry while resources being mined are not being replaced.